AlexJF12/kanagawa-site/index.md

 ## How do I get in touch with you?

-[Fill out this form] (/contact.md) with your name, your email, the disctrict you are interseted in and anything else.
+[Fill out this form](https://alexjf12.github.io/kanagawa-site/contact) with your name, your email, the disctrict you are interseted in and anything else.

 https://alexjf12.github.io/kanagawa-site/contact